mobileink/lab.clj.antlr/README.md

-# rsch.antlr
+# lab.antlr

-This project is intended as a kind of research workbench for exploring [ANTLR 4](http://www.antlr.org/) with [Clojure](http://clojure.org/).
+This project is intended as a kind of research lab for exploring [ANTLR 4](http://www.antlr.org/) with [Clojure](http://clojure.org/).
 I do not expect to ever publish it as a product, so it does not have an alpha-beta-production status.
 But I do expect to add to it from